DamianRavinduPeiris/news-api/README.md

 - Manage news articles and categories
 - Retrieve all news or filter by category
-- Add, update, and delete news articles
+- Add, and view news articles
 - Exception handling with custom error responses
 - Layered architecture (Controller, Service, Repository)
 - Uses Spring Data JPA for database operations